T-Engel/betaC/README.md

     `?C_target` to see the documentation.

-If you’re unfamiliar with the method you might want to read the paper and take the longer walking tour that follows below.
+If you’re unfamiliar with the method you might want to read the paper and take the long walking tour that follows below.

 ## Long walking tour of betaC